 You might know by now that I love a good focaccia.
 It's a showstopper, always delicious, and looks harder than it is to make.
 Get started in the morning, give it generous time to rise, and you'll have a wonderful Caramelized Shallot Focaccia to enjoy with appetizers or dinner.
-This Caramelized Shallot Focaccia is a wonderful combination of the crusty bread with a fluffy interior, and then a salty-sweet combo of the caramelized shallots on top.
+This Caramelized Shallot Focaccia is a wonderful combination of the crusty bread with a fluffy interior, and the salty-sweet combo of the caramelized shallots on top.
 Chef's kiss!

 If you're looking for something to serve with this Caramelized Shallot Focaccia, try it with my Butternut Squash and Red Pepper Soup or as a side for Pasta with Burst Cherry Tomatoes.